subsoap/appodeal-monkey-x-ios-plugin/README.md

 </dict>
 ```

-Add this key in Info.plist , if you use this function in your app
+Add this key in Info.plist, if you use these functions in your app

 ```
 <key>NSBluetoothPeripheralUsageDescription</key>